The relative modular object and Frobenius extensions of finite Hopf algebras: The relative modular object

-\begin{theorem} Let $F: \mathcal{C} \to \mathcal{D}$ be a tensor functor with left adjoint $L$ and right adjoint $R$.
-Suppose that $F$ satisfies the equivalent conditions of Lemma~\ref{lem:rel-mod-def}.
-Then the relative modular object $\chi_F^{} \in \mathcal{D}$ of $F$ is an invertible object, and there are natural isomorphisms
+Till the end of this subsection, let $F: \mathcal{C} \to \mathcal{D}$ be a tensor functor between tensor categories $\mathcal{C}$ and $\mathcal{D}$ satisfying the equivalent conditions of Lemma~\ref{lem:rel-mod-def}, and let $L$ and $R$ be a left adjoint and a right adjoint of $F$.
+We first give the following characterizations of the relative modular object: